Barry Took

 Barry Took (19 June 1928 – 31 March 2002) was an English writer, television presenter and comedian.
 His decade-and-a-half writing partnership with Marty Feldman led to the television series Bootsie and Snudge, the radio comedy Round the Horne and other projects.

 He is also remembered in the UK for presenting Points of View, a BBC Television programme featuring viewers' letters on the BBC's output, and the BBC Radio 4 programme The News Quiz.

+Took was known as the "Father of Monty Python", for bringing together the comedy performers who would establish Monty Python's Flying Circus.

 Early life and education

 The son of a manager at the Danish Bacon Company, Took was born in Victoria Road, Muswell Hill, north London, and lived in Winton Avenue, Bounds Green.
 When evacuated to Wisbech in Cambridgeshire during the Second World War, he ran away from his assigned home there, cycling 20 miles to Peterborough in order to get a train back to London.
 He attended Stationers School but left at the age of 15.
 His elder brother Philip would eventually work for the US Space Program before dying as a young man.